nkapentzonis/Co-optimization-of-Distributed-Energy-Resources-Investment-and-Network-Expansion-Planning/README.md

    d) Select between minimum_return_choice = 0 or 1 for Co-Optimization model or DSO-oriented model, respectively.

-2) Export the results of your testing in the files investement_report and power_flow_report
+2) Export the results of your testing in the files investment_report and power_flow_report